* UK begins repatriation of 110,000 travellers

-Monarch has seen market share slip in recent years with the rise of budget carriers.
-It was Britain's fifth largest airline, and according to Euromonitor International, held 1.7 percent of the UK airlines market in 2017, down from 2.6 percent in 2012.
+Monarch has lost market share in recent years with the rise of budget carriers.
+It was Britain's fifth-largest airline and, according to Euromonitor International, held 1.7 percent of the UK airlines market in 2017, down from 2.6 percent in 2012.

 The collapse of Monarch could benefit its rivals.

-"While we wait to see what comes out of the administration process there is no doubt that the pace of restructuring across Europe will be beneficial to yields as surplus capacity is reduced," analysts at Goodbody said in a note to clients.
+"While we wait to see what comes out of the administration process, there is no doubt that the pace of restructuring across Europe will be beneficial to yields as surplus capacity is reduced," Goodbody analysts said in a note to clients.

 Analysts at broker Cantor Fitzgerald said that it was likely that easyJet would bid for some of Monarch's assets.

-Goodbody estimates Monarch also has around 600 pilots.
-Virgin Atlantic launched a fast track application scheme specifically targeted at former Monarch First Officers.
+Goodbody estimates that Monarch also has about 600 pilots.
+Virgin Atlantic launched a fast-track application scheme specifically targeted at former Monarch First Officers.

 Monarch had been a regular pawn in the global battle for market share between planemakers as it shifted its loyalties between Airbus and Boeing.

-Boeing secured Monarch's agreement to revert back to its jets in 2014 following a fierce contest against Airbus and Bombardier.
+Boeing secured Monarch's agreement to revert back to its jets in 2014 after a fierce contest against Airbus and Bombardier.

 Hungarian low-cost carrier Wizz Air said it was offering to fly stranded Monarch passengers home from Tel Aviv for 119 pounds ($159) each.

-KPMG said that 860,000 passengers would be affected in all.
+KPMG said that 860,000 passengers would be affected in total.
 Monarch said its companies that entered into administration include Monarch Airlines, Monarch Holidays Ltd, First Aviation Ltd, Avro Ltd and Somewhere2stay Ltd.